LangTrans/Py_Trans/README.md

   print("Done")
 ```

-If you find this more complicated than orginal or more syntax should added to it, feel free to edit yaml files with your preference.
+If you find this more complicated than original or more syntax should be added to it, feel free to edit YAML files with your preference